 B. Term of Appointment

-School directors are officially appointed by the Dean of NCIAS and like all administrative officers serve one year appointments at the pleasure of the President of the University.
+School directors are officially appointed by the Dean of NCIAS and like all administrative officers serve one-year appointments at the pleasure of the President of the University.

 C. Re-Appointment

 In making decisions on the future administrative appointments of school directors, the College Dean will take into consideration, but will not be bound by, the expressed wishes of the faculty as indicated both formally and informally in the evaluation process.